 You must be interested in an Allied Health eligible major and eligible for a PELL grant, receive TANF/KTAP assistance, or have a household income at or below 150% of the poverty level.

-You cannot have a felony conviction, and you must be enrolled at Gateway and be in good academic standing.
+Some programs require that you not have a felony conviction.
+You must be enrolled at Gateway and be in good academic standing.

 Medicaid Nurse Aide

 Medical Records Coding

 Emergency Medical Technician (EMT)

 Health Information Technology